iamyouno/iamyouno.github.io/_pages/about.md

 ---

 <h2 id="aboutme">About me</h2>
-Hi, I'm **Younho Jeon**, an M.S. graduate in Computer Science from KAIST, where I conducted research at Neuro-Machine Augmented Intelligence Laboratory (NMAIL) under the supervision of Prof. Sungho Jo.
+Hi, I'm **Younho Jeon**, an M.S. graduate in Computer Science from KAIST, where I conducted research at the Neuro-Machine Augmented Intelligence Laboratory (NMAIL) under the supervision of Prof. Sungho Jo.

 My research primarily focused on human motion analysis using various sensors.
 I investigated methods for reconstructing human motion from sensor data and developed efficient techniques for visualizing motion data.